Rohit10jr/google_adk_hsn_agent/readme.md

 - For ADK-specific issues, refer to the [Google ADK documentation](https://github.com/google/adk-python).

 ## License
 This project is for demonstration and internal use.
-See the repository or ADK for license details.
+See the google ADK repository for license details.

 ---